SkibbbityBop/VRC-Archive-Public/README.md

 **OculusBypass.dll** - I don't know what this is ngl, Foonix gave this to someone in The Network, and they gave it to the server.
 Look through it if you want, idk what it is

 **PsychoticClient_Deob.dll** - This is a partially deobfuscated version of the Psychotic Client dll, you can't use this version, but you can download a working version of it [here](https://cdn.discordapp.com/attachments/1036021988864569495/1038883888224800768/PsychoticClient.dll).
-Face will work to inject it.
+Face will work to inject it. just log in with the username/password PsychoOwner, the third thing you can just press enter and skip.
 (EAC BYPASS)

 **emmVRC-Quest.zip** - This is just a Quest port of EmmVRC done by Cyril (OLD UI)